isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 to the database to discover any pending configuration updates.
 The default value of ``config-fetch-wait-time`` is 30 seconds.

-The ``config-backend-pull`` command can be used to force the server to immediately poll any configuration changes from the database and avoid waiting for the next fetch cycle.
+The :isccmd:`config-backend-pull` command can be used to force the server to immediately poll any configuration changes from the database and avoid waiting for the next fetch cycle.